Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Signal Letters: LNAH

 Built under United States Shipping Board contracts (WW I) by G. M. Standifer Construction Corp., Vancouver, Wash., completed as Waban (USSB) in 1919.
 Design 1015; 9400 tdw, 402 ft x 53 ft.
 Owned by Lykes Bros-Ripley SS Co. in 1933.
 Purchased from USA by British Ministry of Shipping in 1940, renamed Empire Sambar.
-On March 6-1941 she had an explosion in engine room while at sea; towed in, repaired, and renamed Empire Beaver (M.O.W.T.) in 1942.
+On March 6-1941 she had an explosion in the engine room while at sea; towed in, repaired, and renamed Empire Beaver (M.O.W.T.) in 1942.
 (Info from Mitchell & Sawyer's "Empire Ships", received from Barbara Mumford).

 This was one of 19 ships transferred to Nortraship in 1942, see my page "Ship Statistics & Misc." under Empire Ships for names of the other 18.
-Taken over at Mersey on April 5-1942 and given the name Norhauk.
+Taken over at Mersey on April 5-1942 and given the name Norhauk (she had previously arrived U.K. as Empire Beaver in Convoy SC 70).
 Most of the ‘Empire’-named ships that were transferred from the British to the Norwegian flag during the war years were given the prefix ‘Nor’, others were named for members of the (exiled) Norwegian Royal Family.
-A slight disagreement over tonnage here, "Empire Ships" claims she was 6038 gt, while "Lloyd's War Losses WW II" gives her 6086 gt, as does Charles Hocking's "Dictionary of Disasters at Sea during the Age of Steam 1824-1962".
+A slight disagreement over tonnage here, "Empire Ships" says she was 6038 gt, while "Lloyd's War Losses WW II" gives her 6086 gt, as does Charles Hocking's "Dictionary of Disasters at Sea during the Age of Steam 1824-1962".
 "Nortraships flåte" says she was 9193 tdwt, while "Sjøforklaringer fra 2. verdenskrig" gives her 6086 gt, 3749 net.
-All these books are listed in My sources.
+All these books (except "Empire Ships") are listed in My sources.

 Captain: Thorvald Birger Lihaug